 Let’s face it: Google Keyword Planner search volume is flawed.

-- compromised by rank tracker that crawl the search results and inflate it.
+- compromised by rank trackers that crawl the search results and inflate it

 - it combines related keywords and accumulates their search volume

 There are probably even more limitations that I haven’t listed and yet, we still rely on search volume for too many decisions.